OpenAstronomy/openastronomy.github.io/blog/_posts/2016/20160115_oaswcworkshop.md

 Only one person from the whole class has troubles with the Jupyter notebook - it simply was not able to execute any command within.
 We didn't manage to fix the problem, but probably it was the oldest laptop (running Windows 7) in the class.
 Beside that case, we come across a couple of other problems with other windows machines, in one of them `git log` was blocking the screen and the other could not open the text editor (Notepad++ in this case) when executing `commit` (or `merge` with the default message).

-Each day we updated the official repository with lesson templates in Jupyter notebook format, where an outline of the class was available, and the code cells were empty to be filled in while following the lecture.
+Each day we updated the [official repository](https://github.com/OpenAstronomy/2016-01-11_Sheffield_Notes) with lesson templates in Jupyter notebook format, where an outline of the class was available, and the code cells were empty to be filled in while following the lecture.
+Once we completed a session, the notes can be browsed [here](http://nbviewer.jupyter.org/github/OpenAstronomy/2016-01-11_Sheffield_Notes/blob/master/index.ipynb).
 In this way everyone had to `fork` our repository on github, then `pull` at the start of every session from `upstream` and `push` at the end to their `origin`.
 This cemented the work at the start of the week on git+GitHub, while making sure everyone had a backup of all the work they had completed during the week and learning the usual git workflow of contributing to a larger project on GitHub.
 Thanks to the visualisations on GitHub we can see how all [these forks evolved](https://github.com/OpenAstronomy/2016-01-11_Sheffield_Notes/network), and see if the participants keep using GitHub!!

-During one of the sessions we discovered a bug in the latest release of SunPy.We used the opportunity to demonstrate what to do in these cases: fill an issue on GitHub and provide the information needed so the developers can replicate such error.
+During one of the sessions we discovered a bug in the latest release of SunPy.
+We used the opportunity to demonstrate what to do in these cases: fill an issue on GitHub and provide the information needed so the developers can replicate such error.

 We will be looking to repeat this workshop later in the year, probably before term starts in late September.
 In the mean time, feel free to use our material and contact us if you want more information.